 Yet another challenge for galleries with a small staff is the lack of resources to create so much quality content.
 Today, you need to be a content-creating machine to see beneficial results.

-Creating curated content, across all digital channels, with the unique point of view of the gallery, artists, and collectors helps get prospects and buyers more emotionally invested with your gallery.
+Creating curated content across all digital channels, with the unique point of view of the gallery, artists, and collectors, helps get prospects and buyers more emotionally invested in your gallery.

 Adding a more human side to your digital landscape helps cultivate relationships with your cyber followers and can be entertaining.
 Giving people a glimpse of the people behind the gallery and the daily life of your artists and staff should be part of the story you tell.